OjasMor/Traffic_Light_Classifier/README.md

 ### Import resources

-Before you get started on the project code, import the libraries and resources that you'll need.
+Before we get started on the project code, import the libraries and resources that we'll need.

 ```python